Google says its AI supercomputer is faster and greener than Nvidia A100 chips - ExBulletin

 Google says its AI supercomputer is faster and greener than Nvidia A100 chips

-PayPal Founder and COO David Sacks discusses the potential of ChatGPT and how widespread it could be in “The Claman Countdown.”

-Alphabet Inc.’s Google released new details on Tuesday about the supercomputer it uses to train artificial intelligence models, saying the system is faster and more power efficient than comparable systems from Nvidia Corp.
+April 4 (Reuters) – Alphabet’s (GOOGL.O) Google released new details on Tuesday about the supercomputer it will use to train its artificial intelligence models, saying the system outperforms comparable systems from Nvidia Corp (NVDA).
+I mentioned that it’s fast and power efficient.O).

 Google designed its own custom chip called the Tensor Processing Unit (TPU).
 These chips are used in over 90% of the company’s work on artificial intelligence training.
 This is the process of feeding data through a model to make it useful for tasks such as answering queries with human-like text or generating images.